StatCan/cae-eac/docs/en/AzureML.md

 ### Choose your default workspace

-To choose your default workspace, select the Set Azure ML Workspace button on the Visual Studio Code status bar and follow the prompts to set your workspace.
+To choose your default workspace, select the Set Default Azure ML Workspace button on the Visual Studio Code status bar and follow the prompts to set your workspace.

 ![Select Your AML Default Workspace](VSCodeSelectAMLWorkspace.PNG)